 The patented technology used in BioMin toothpaste is not only designed for people with sensitive teeth; pretty much anyone can use it and benefit from stronger, protected tooth enamel.
 Because of the way BioMin F toothpaste releases fluoride steadily over time, the concentration is less than half that of most adult toothpastes in the UK.
 However, if you'd prefer to avoid fluoride altogether, you can go with BioMin C. With special flavours for kids too, you can keep the whole family's teeth protected with BioMin.

 We hope this BioMin toothpaste review has helped you understand more about the product.
 If you'd like to give it a try, it's convenient to buy on Amazon, either as a single tube or in a better-value multipack.

 Many people who have been suffering from hypersensitivity notice an improvement within just a few days, so it's certainly worth considering if this is something you experience.

 Yes, all BioMin toothpastes contain Sodium Lauryl Sulphate (SLS), an ingredient that helps the paste foam up and gets between your teeth.
 If you prefer SLS-free toothpaste, see these natural toothpaste recommendations.

 No; no animal testing has been used in the development of these products.
 In addition, BioMin toothpastes are vegan-friendly as they contain no animal-derived products.

 Is BioMin a whitening toothpaste?

-BioMin toothpastes are not specifically designed for whitening, but some people do notice their teeth appear brighter and feel cleaner with regular use.
-If you really want whiter teeth, you could use BioMin alongside a teeth whitening kit or try one of these whitening toothpastes instead.
+No, BioMin toothpastes are not specifically designed for whitening teeth, but some people notice their teeth appear brighter, whiter and feel cleaner with regular use.
+If you really want whiter teeth, you could use BioMin alongside a teeth whitening kit.
+Alternatively, you could try one of these whitening toothpastes instead.

 Where can you buy BioMin toothpaste in the UK?